vhuynh100/vtuber-alerts-bot/README.md

 # VTuber Alerts Bot

 Discord bot that sends alerts to a specified channel when a streamer goes live.
+Discord channels can subscribe to user-specified streamers and will only receive notifications for those streamers.
+These are called "routes."

 ### Prerequisites:
 Python 3.11 or 3.12